 The current version of the Duo Mobile app is supported on iOS 16 or greater and Android 11 or greater.

-If you need to make changes and aren't sure what your options are, see the Set Up Additional Devices section on the Duo page for guidance on what is available and how to add devices to Duo.
+If you need to make a change and aren't sure what your options are, see the Duo Devices page for information on available methods and how to add devices to your Duo account.

 Here's how it works: